FAQ 1: Is The RugBuddy economical in use?

 Even on tiled, stone, or concrete floors an anti-slip underlay is usually all you need.

 If you feel your tiled, stone, or concrete floor is particularly cold then you may want to try an underlay with enhanced insulating properties.
 Choose an underlay with a high R value rating.
 An underlay with a high R value level indicates it has a superior insulation performance.

 We don’t stock this type of underlay as it cut from a roll and is not available in rug sized pieces.
 Felt carpet underlay works well and is not expensive.
 There’s a good range here http://www.carpet-underlay-shop.co.uk/ .
 I recommend 28oz Wool Felt Carpet Underlay as it is only 8mm thick.
 You can buy a roll, or half roll, but you will need to cut, trim and tape pieces side-by-side to suit your rug.

 FAQ 6.
 What if I don’t have a concrete subfloor?

 We draw attention to the fact that RugBuddy is approved for any floor surface on a concrete subfloor by the International Electrotechnical Commission (IEC).
 However, this does not mean RugBuddy is inherently unsafe on a timber construction floor.

 The reason the IEC insist on the statement about the concrete subfloor is that they are concerned that modern timber frame houses might have 200mm of insulation in the floors and ceilings.
-If this is the case there is a risk a heater would overheat if more insulation is heaped on top e.g. someone places a mattress or bean bag on top.
+If this is the case there is a risk a heater would overheat if more insulation is heaped on top e.g. someone places a mattress or bean bag on top, and leaves it there.
 There would be nowhere for the heat to go.